giorgiasampo/Foodata/README.md

 #### Greenhouse gas emissions and food production by Country
-For this visualization we opted for a graph that takes into account greenhouse pollutants (carbon dioxide, hydrofluorocarbones, methane, nitrogen trifluoride, nitrous oxide, perfluorocarbones, sulphur hexafluoride), agriculture (rice paddy, potatoes and wheat) and livestock products (meat: cattle, pig, chicken; eggs; cheese; milk) in 10 years, considering the media of the emissions and food production of the mentioned categories in this period.
+For this visualization we opted for a graph that takes into account greenhouse pollutants (carbon dioxide, hydrofluorocarbones, methane, nitrogen trifluoride, nitrous oxide, perfluorocarbones, sulphur hexafluoride), agriculture products (rice paddy, potatoes and wheat) and livestock products (meat: cattle, pig, chicken; eggs; cheese; milk) in 10 years, considering the media of the emissions and food production of the mentioned categories in this period.
 It turned out that:
 - the major productors in the agriculture sector are: 1.
 France, 2.
 Germany, 3.
 Poland, 4.
 Romania, 5.
 Italy
 - instead, in the livestock products sector: 1.
 Germany, 2.
-France, (3.
+France, 3.
 Poland 4.
-Netherlands) 5.
+Netherlands, 5.
 Italy, 6.
 Denmark, 7.
 Ireland

-It is important to notice that Ireland is only at seventh position as livestock producer
+It is important to notice that Ireland is only at seventh position as livestock producer and it covers an even lower position for what concearns agricultural sector.
+The fact that in ten years this Country produced the majority of pollutants in Europe (490 tonnes circa) is relevant in our graphs.
+Probably the pollution there is not strictly related to the food production, a question that goes beyond our study.
+Also Portugal is one of the most polluted Countries in these 10 years, but the production values are not relevant.

-- greenhouse: 1.
-IRELAND (livestock: 7 place) 2. portugal, 3. germany, 4. italy (livestock and agri 5th)
+If we consider the most productive States, Germany, France and Italy recorded quite high greenhouse pollution values.
+A bright spot is Cyprus with a negative value on emissions (-66 tonnes), but also one of the less productive countries in Europe.

 #### Greenhouse gas emissions per sector